josmar-crwdstffng/angular/aio/content/guide/http.md

 ### Testing for errors

-You should test the app's defenses against HTTP requests that fail.
+You should test the defenses of the app against HTTP requests that fail.

 Call `request.flush()` with an error message, as seen in the following example.